Mercedes-Benz W126: Legacy

 The W126 series was the highest volume S-Class on record in terms of production.
-Three armoured 560 SEL ordered by Saddam Hussein had a series of pipes shooting flames out of the sides.

 A limited number of W126 continued to be produced in South Africa until 1993(?), two years after the introduction of W140 S-Class.
 No figures were given for South African production.
 Nelson Mandela was given a commemorative model, a red 1990 500 SE.

+Three armoured 560 SEL ordered by Saddam Hussein had a series of pipes that shot flames out of the sides.